3km in 15 minutes

 Thank you for your question.
 Let's break down your situation and see what can be done.

 First, let me tell you, it's alright to be nervous but don't despair.
-It's true you don't have a lot of time before your test, but remember, you already can run 2.2km at your targeted pace, which isn't far from your goal.
-There's still room for improvement and I believe you could possibly reach your goal with a little bit of focused and structured training.
+It's true you don't have a lot of time before your test, but remember, you can already run 2.2km at your targeted pace, which isn't far from your goal.
+There's still room for improvement.
+I believe you could possibly reach your goal with a little bit of focused and structured training.
 Let's now dive into my advice:

 1. Incorporate more, easy, longer runs